PaimaStudios/tower-defense-backend/documentation/map-encoding.md

 - `6`: An attacker path/road square (neither player can place structures here, but units can walk on these squares)
 - `7`: An unbuildable defender tile (no one can build here may have a statue/other graphics displayed on this tile for example)
 - `8`: An unbuildable attacker tile
+- `9`: An unwalkable attacker path/road tile (used to barricade paths that are technically shorter but undesired) see [Blocked paths usage](#blocked-paths-usage)
+- `0`: An unwalkable attacker path/road tile (used to barricade paths that are technically shorter but undesired)

 An example map in raw encoding is constructed below: